The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Understanding why high processing speed and executive dysfunction co-occur helps validate the experience and points toward solutions.

-One leading explanation is that high processing speed allows the brain to compensate for executive dysfunction—but only up to a point.
+One leading explanation is that high processing speed allows the brain to compensate for executive dysfunction.
+But only up to a point.

 How Compensation Works: